-Every protocol (RIP, OSPF, and BGP) has a configurable parameter that specifies defaultpreference associated with routes imported to that protocol.
+Every protocol (RIP, OSPF, and BGP) has a configurable parameter that specifies the default-preference associated with routes imported to that protocol.
 If a preference is not explicitly specified with the route-filter, as well as the import-source, then it is inherited from the default-preference associated with the protocol for which the routes are being imported.